MachineLearningLifeScience/poli-baselines/readme.md

 ## More examples

-The `examples` folder includes the optimization of more complex objective functions such as `foldx` stability (if you have `foldx` installed in your computer), `logp` and `qed` of small molecules (on either SMILES or SELFIES representations), and the use of advanced black box optimizers like latent space Bayesian Optimization, or NSGA-2.
+The `examples` folder includes the optimization of more complex objective functions such as `foldx` stability (if you have `foldx` installed in your computer), and the use of advanced black box optimizers like (Line) Bayesian Optimization, or NSGA-2.

-## Where can I find documentation?

-You can find documentation about both `poli` and `poli-baselines` on this repository: https://github.com/MachineLearningLifeScience/protein-optimization-docs

 ## Want to contribute?